 - Should you feel that the cake is too heavy for you, substitute coconut milk in the crust with any other plant milk – almond milk, soy milk, oat milk, rice milk, cashew milk, hemp milk etc.

-- If you’re not on Candida diet, feel free to substitute xylitol and stevia with any other preferred sweetener – coconut sugar, coconut nectar, agave syrup, maple syrup.
+- If you’re not struggling with Candida overgrowth, feel free to substitute xylitol and stevia with any other preferred sweetener – coconut sugar, coconut nectar, agave syrup, maple syrup.

 - Instead of mixing chopped rhubarb right into the filling, you might also add layers of rhubarb and the filling by turns leaving rhubarb on top.
 Feel free to sprinkle some extra cinnamon on rhubarb pieces.